fangjunhan/fangjunhan.github.io/index.md

 *  **Fang, J.** and Yi, G.Y.
 (2021).
 Matrix-Variate Logistic Regression with Measurement Error. _Biometrika_, 108.1 (2021): 83-97.
 *  **Fang, J.** and Yi, G.Y.
 (2021).
-Imputation and Likelihood Methods for Matrix-Variate Logistic Regression with Response Misclassification. _The Canadian Journal of Statistics_, in press.
+Imputation and Likelihood Methods for Matrix-Variate Logistic Regression with Response Misclassification. _The Canadian Journal of Statistics_, 2021.
  * **Fang, J.** and Yi, G.Y.
 (2021+).
-Regularized Matrix-Variate Regression with Misclassification in Binary Response. _The Journal of Statistical Planning and Inference_.
-Invited for revision; revision has been submitted.
+Regularized Matrix-Variate Regression with Misclassification in Binary Response. _The Journal of Statistical Planning and Inference_, 2021.
 *  Thompson, M. E., Sedransk J., **Fang, J.** and Yi, G.Y.
 (2021+).
 A Bayesian pairwise composite likelihood with survey data. _Survey Methodology_.
 Invited for revision.
 *  **Fang, J.** and Yi, G.Y.
 Bayesian Approach for Matrix-Variate Logistic Regression with/without Response Misclassification and Structural Measurement Error.
 (2021+).
 Submitted for Publication.
 *  He, W., Yi, G.Y., and **Fang, J.** (2021+).
 Prediction with Response Error, with an Application to the Prostate Cancer Imaging Study.
 To be submitted for publication shortly.